benjaminsnorris/bsn.io/_drafts/crucial-conversations-sketchnotes.md

 minutes: 5
 ---

 One of my favorite books is [Crucial Conversations](https://amzn.to/2E4AOAg).
-I have read it countless times, but regularly find myself violating some of the principles that I learned.
-I knew that I would remember better if I captured sketchnotes of the book, and am delighted to share them here.
+I have read it countless times, but regularly find myself violating some of its principles.
+I knew that I would remember better if I captured sketchnotes of the book, and wanted to share them.

 [PDF of entire collection (5 MB)](/images/sketchnotes/crucial-conversations/crucial-conversations-sketchnotes.pdf)